paulness/gatsby-starter-personal-blog/content/posts/2017-10-05--linking-in-text-citations-to-numbered-references-on-hover/index.md

 ---
 title: Linking in-text citations to numbered references on a page
-subTitle: In this post we will be adding a usability feature by adding hover functionality to citations.
+subTitle: In this post, we will be adding a usability feature by adding hover functionality to citations.
 When hovering over a citation, we will show the corresponding reference text.
-In this example we are dealing with unstructured HTML and using a set of business rules to link the citations to references.
+In this example, we are dealing with unstructured HTML and using a set of business rules to link the citations to references.
 cover: AdobeStock_118566974.jpeg
 category: javascript
 ---

 Imagine you are a software developer for an online academic publisher.
-You have been asked to make an enhancement to the existing site:
+You have been asked to enhance the usability of an existing site:

 <b>Requirement</b>

 <i>When hovering over any given in-text citation, show a tooltip with the actual corresponding reference text.</i>

 An example of in-text citations and references:

 <blockquote>
 <div style="font-size:65%">